Hometown Hockey: Season 7 Overview

 Due to the COVID-19 pandemic, the tour was suspended, as were the Hometown Hockey-themed Sunday national games.
 During Hockey Night in Canada, a branded segment and virtual audience was featured for the duration of the 2020-21 NHL regular season.

 Season 8 Overview

-In season 8, the tour resumed, kicking off in Ayr, Ontario in North Dumfries, home of NHLers Jay Wells and Kyle Clifford.
+In season 8, the tour resumed, starting in Ayr, Ontario in North Dumfries, home of NHLers Jay Wells and Kyle Clifford.